Richard Burns, M.D.

 Eyes are healthy and free from disease or abnormalities like infections or scars.

 Candidates’ vision needs to be consistent for at least a year before surgery date.

-However, more serious vision problems, such as advanced glaucoma, might disqualify the potential patient altogether.
-Other factors that prevent certain patients from receiving LASIK surgery include thin corneas, large pupils and keratoconus (bulging cornea).
-Only a one-on-one consultation with the experienced LASIK specialist Dr. Burns can help you decide if you could benefit from LASIK eye surgery.
+Some additional factors that may prevent certain patients from having LASIK surgery include thin Corneas, large Pupils, and Keratoconus (Bulging Cornea).
+More serious vision problems, such as advanced Glaucoma, might disqualify the potential patient altogether.
+Only a one-on-one consultation with an experienced LASIK specialist like Dr. Burns can help you decide if you can benefit from LASIK Eye Surgery.